Frequently asked questions.

 What is Infinited Fiber Company?

-Infinited Fiber Company is a Finnish biotech with a patented technology to create premium-quality textile fibers out of cellulose-rich waste that would otherwise be landfilled or burned.
-This means anything from discarded jeans and cotton T-shirts to used cardboard, or even agricultural byproducts like rice or wheat straw.
-The result is always the same superfiber with the natural look and feel of cotton.
+Infinited Fiber Company is a Finnish technology and fashion powerhouse with a patented technology to create premium-quality textile fibers out of cellulose-rich textile waste that would otherwise be landfilled or burned.
+This means anything from discarded jeans and cotton T-shirts to worn-out bedsheets.
+The result is always the same virgin-quality superfiber with the natural look and feel of cotton.
 On the label it’s cellulose carbamate, but you can also call it Infinna™.

 What’s Infinna™?
 And what’s cellulose carbamate?

-Infinna™ is the new brand name for our cellulose carbamate fiber, the unique textile fiber we currently make from 100% post-consumer textile waste.
-In the future, the raw material for Infinna™ may come from other cellulose-rich waste streams, like cardboard.
+Infinna™ is the brand name for our cellulose carbamate fiber, the unique textile fiber we make from 100% textile waste.
 Infinna™ looks and feels soft and natural like cotton, but has its own character and properties.
 It works beautifully on its own for 100% regenerated textiles and blends easily with other textile fibers.

 How is Infinna™ different from other textile fibers?